frederic-perez/AmE-dictionary/dictionary.md

 __leeway__ _Allowing leeway for students who have low scores._
 __length__ _He staged a prolonged rally to run down Bodemeister by 1/2 lengths in the 138th Run for the Roses._
 __lenient__
+__lest__ _Conjuction Formal_ With the intention of preventing (something undesirable); to avoid the risk of. _Lest we forget._
+__letter jacket__ A jacket traditionally worn by high school and college students in the United States to represent school and team pride as well as to display personal awards earned in athletics, academics or activities.
 __levied__ _The NFL has levied $50,000 in fines to Sanders for faking an injury during an Oct.
 21 game in Cincinatti._
 __lifeblood__
 __links__ _The links course._
 __litany__ _n_ __1__ _Christianity_ A liturgical prayer consisting of a series of petitions recited by a leader alternating with fixed responses by the congregation. __2__ A repetitive recital, series, or list: _the litany of layoffs in recent months by corporate giants._
 __livery driver__
 __lockstep__
+__longhand__ Ordinary handwriting (as opposed to shorthand, typing, or printing). _Benedict writes longhand._
 __loophole__ _:es: escapatoria_
 __lurk__ (lurked) /ləːk/ :two: _v_ __1__ Be or remain hidden so as to wait in ambush for someone or something. _A ruthless killer still lurked in the darkness._ __2__ _Informal_ Read the postings in an Internet forum without actively contributing.
 __lush__ :two: _adj_ __1__ (of vegetation) abounding in lavish growth. _A lush green jungle._ __2__ (esp of fruits) succulent and fleshy __3__ luxurious, elaborate, or opulent __4__ _slang_ very attractive or pleasing